cpfaff/rbefdata_paper/paper/rbefdata.md

 * R needs to be learned as well that is no argument to less acceptance of other tools like Kepler, is there?!
 * Provenance and the advantage of keeping scripts (workflows) close to the data.

-In the process of reuse the data may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow (cite Karin and me, and xxx).
-This preparatory steps not only are time and labour intensive but also potentially error prone, especially as the complexity of analyses increases.
+In the process of data reuse the data may need to be cleaned, imputed, reshaped and merged which usually takes up to 70% of the whole analysis workflow (cite Karin and me, and xxx).
+These preparatory steps are not only time and labour intensive but potentially error prone, especially if the complexity of analyses increases.
 Higher representations of formal knowledge like ontologies can come in handy in that context as they allow formal reasoning that allows to develop tools smart enough to assist researchers on data reuse and integration.
 While the development of a taxonomy is a more or less simple task the development of an ontology is more challenging.
 Especially for highly interdisciplinary research domains this requires the input of many scientists and discussions about definitions and relations of terms in the representation.
 This might be one of the reasons why there is a lack of sophisticated ontologies especially for highly interdisciplinary research domains like ecology.
 Workflows is a trending concept in terms of streamlining the process of data access, data processing and the preservation of valuable data products.
 While specialized software solutions like Kepler (cite) or Pegasus (cite) offer tools to create workflows in a graphical manner the integration of the concept into wide spread and well accepted tools for data analysis like the R statistics environment lacks behind.
 The rOpenSci initiative (http://ropensci.org/) is a community driven project to provide the R statistic environment (cite R) with a flexible access to scientific data repositories and represents a first step towards workflows in R.

 ### Wrap up (introduce solutions)

+While data preservation and the access to data for a wider audience are covered very well, the use of metadata and semantic concepts, which both are related to the efficient reuse of data lacks behind.
+On one hand this is related to the reluctance of users to use new tools or the fear to loose control over valuable data.
+But on the other hand this is also related to the fact that the valuable concepts are not yet tightly integrated enough into the researchers daily workflow.

 There is a growing demand on tools at the fingertips of researchers, that easily integrate with their existing workflows, enable a simple access to data